 Option A - MarketLink: If you answered yes to both of these questions, your best option is to receive your EBT processing equipment via the MarketLink program.
 Go to MarketLink’s website to learn more and apply today.
 Note: MarketLink is not affiliated with ME DACF or ME DHHS.

-Option B - FFAP: If you answered no to either of those questions, then please fill out the application for the FFAP.
+Option B - FFAP: If you answered no to either of those questions, then email firstname.lastname@example.org to inquire about other options and add your name to the waiting list for future free EBT equipment programs.

 For additional information email us at FFAP@maine.gov.